 - Adult Ages 18+

-- Taste more food at fewer places.
-Seated tastings of 20+ samples from four locally-owned restaurants in four hours.
+- Taste more food at fewer places ― 4 stops in 4 hours.

-- Explore the historic center of Oaxaca and learn about the food and culture from a local.
+- Learn about the food and culture with a local guide.

 - Eat a light lunch.
-There is plenty of food on the tour for a filling dinner.
+There is plenty of food for a filling dinner.

 - Tours occur rain or shine.
 Wear comfortable clothing, (hat, sunscreen) and good walking shoes.

-Oaxaca Eats Food Tours is a socially responsible business, and 5% of each ticket sold is split between two charities in Oaxaca.
+Oaxaca Eats Food Tours is a sustainable tour company and 5% of each ticket sold is split between two charities in Oaxaca.
 Click on the links below to learn more.

 Enjoy a taste of Oaxaca at sunset with delicious bites and beverages from these local favorites.